Tomas-Cucit/docs-blockchain/downloads/docs.md

 ## Sign In to the Ultra Wallet using Ultra Pro Wallet

 The process of using your new Ultra Pro Wallet through the Ultra Wallet extension is identical to the [Tutorial - Setup Ultra Wallet](../fundamentals/tutorial-setup-the-wallet.md).
-The only exception is that you want to keep using the `Mainnet` when signing in to the Wallet since the Ultra Pro Wallet you have just created is for Mainnet only.
+The only exception is if you wish to continue using the `Mainnet` network when logging into the Wallet, as the Ultra Pro Wallet you've just made is exclusively for Mainnet.

 ---
 title: 'How to get RAM'